papanumba/dryfart/README.md

   <h3>A Programming Language as Dry as a Fart</h3>
 </div>

-:warning: **Warning**: this project is still under construction. :construction:

 ## Description

 DryFart is a toy language that I have been developing as I delve into the world of compilers, languages, Rust, and beyond.
 It incorporates features that mimic the irksome syntax of esoteric languages while keeping the intrinsic uselessness of toy languages.
 On top of that, it boasts the characteristically sluggish performance of dynamically-typed interpreted languages.